 There is nothing extreme about these cats, they are well proportioned.
 Eye colour can range from gold through to green and blue.
 Some domestics even have odd eyes.
 One green, one blue.

 Every imaginable coat colour can be found in domestic shorthairs.
-Common colours and patterns found in domestics include black, tuxedo, silver tabby, ginger, ginger and white, calico, blue, blue and white and white.
+Common colours and patterns found in domestics include black, tuxedo, silver tabby, ginger, ginger, ginger and white, calico, blue, blue and white and white.

 Just like the appearance and colour of the domestic, their temperament varies enormously.
 Even with purebred cats, you can get an idea of certain traits they may have (Siamese are known for being talkative, but I'm sure there are quiet ones out there).
 Temperament really depends on the background the cat has come from, the parents, and just how that cat is.